Close-up of green corn plants growing in the soil.

 Onions are rich in quercetin, a powerful antioxidant that may help reduce inflammation, support heart health, and protect against oxidative stress.
 They're also a top source of prebiotic fiber, which feeds beneficial gut bacteria and supports immune function, digestion, and mood regulation.

-The sulfur compounds in onions — responsible for their sharp aroma and tear-inducing properties — have natural antibacterial and antifungal effects.
+The sulfur compounds in onions - responsible for their sharp aroma and tear-inducing properties - have natural antibacterial and antifungal effects.
 These compounds may also help regulate blood sugar levels and improve nutrient absorption.
-When eaten regularly, onions act as both a culinary and therapeutic staple.

 In the Garden: